LennartKeller/trf_training_tut/text/HuggingFaceTrainer.md

 ## Complete code

-If move all our code from above into ownn module the rest of the code looks like this:
+After moving our custom code for the `Trainer` and the metric function to an external module the rest of the code to implement the experiment looks like Listing (TODO).
+Note that we also created a custom `ModelArgs` `dataclass` to control which model we want to use and the path where the final model is saved after the training is finished.
+Because other models use different special tokens we need to exchange them if needed using the `replace_cls_token` function.
+Another helpful feature of the `transformers` library is the `set_seed` function that controls the random seed of all relevant libraries like PyTorch, Numpy, or Tensorflow at once.

 ```python
 from transformers import TrainingArguments, HfArgumentParser